GulfamAnsari/convertor/README.md

 ## Installation

 ###Install the below required packages
-1. jpegoptim
+1. jpegoptim -> brew install jpegoptim
-2. pngquant
+2. pngquant -> brew install pngquant
-2. imagemagick
+2. imagemagick -> brew install imagemagick

 ## How to use the convertor